RomainLK/bifrost/README.md

 # Introduction
+This is just a tiny tool developed in a corner.
+No maintenance.

 Bifrost is a HTTP proxy which logs request and response to a server.
 This is useful for headless environment, or even every day's debugging.

 # Features